hyprwm/contrib/README.md

 ## Monitor

 Simple Utility to cycle between Arrays of monitors.
-Install by running the Makefile or just copying the scripts in monitor dir in your `~/.bin`.
+Install by just copying the scripts in monitor dir in your `~/.bin`.

 # Contributing